KittyGiraudel/site/_posts/2014-05-26-how-i-came-to-write-for-the-web.md

 This might seem silly, but I am a very fast typer and this is not trivial when writing a lot.
 I usually sit on a comfortable 80 to 100 words per minute while being able to hit up to 120 words per minute with [appropriate music in the ears](https://soundcloud.com/janskibeeeats/mini-montana).

-<blockquote class="pull-quote--right">There has always been a computer at home.</blockquote>
+> There has always been a computer at home.

 I grew up without a TV but as far as I can remember, there has always been a computer at home.
 When I was 3, my brother put me on Street Fighter, and I was smashing the keyboard with my little fingers without understanding much what I was doing.
 Before I was even 10, I started playing online.
 Which means typing to talk with people.